kagesenshi/hive_exporter/README.rst

 ``jdbc_loader_incremental_merge_spark2.py`` provides logic for incremental merge ingestion of data from RDBMS into Hive using `Spark JDBC <https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html>`_ connector.
 Incremental merge ingestion is suitable for updating tables incrementally, where older rows may get modified.
-Take note that incremental merge ingestion DOES not delete records, and if there is a requirement to delete records, you will need to make sure that application implements soft delete, and provide a deletion marker column that is null when record is not yet deleted.
+Take note that incremental merge ingestion **DOES NOT** delete records, and if there is a requirement to delete records, you will need to make sure that application implements soft delete, and provide a deletion marker column that is ``null`` when record is not yet deleted.

 Incremental merge requires a uniquely identifiable ID column or composite ID columns and a last modified timestamp or datetime